-Not surprisingly, eating disorders and substance abuse share certain common risk factors that increase your risk of developing both conditions.
-A 2003 study conducted by the National Center on Addiction and Substance Abuse set out to identify common characteristics and risk factors in people affected by substance abuse and eating disorders.
+Not surprisingly, eating disorders and substance use disorder share certain common risk factors that increase your risk of developing both conditions.
+A 2003 study conducted by the National Center on Addiction and Substance Use Disorder set out to identify common characteristics and risk factors in people affected by substance use disorder and eating disorders.
 Here are a few similarities the study found between the two groups:

 - Past sexual or physical abuse

 - Destructive eating patterns and drug use tend to occur during times of stress or change